KamalamSivakumar/KamalamSivakumar.github.io/_posts/2025-01-12-ai-agents-vs-function-calling.md

 In my opinion, the agentic approach definitely includes function calling.
 It's not entirely different.

-While the author of the post seems to convey the similar notion, the meme, however, suggests that AI agents and function calling differ a lot.
-Sure, agents sound cooler than function calling. :P
+While the author of the post seems to convey the similar notion, the meme, however, suggests that AI agents and function calling differ much.
+Sure, agents sound cooler than function calling. :P  these jargons! :/

 Function calling involves configuring and giving the llm the configuration.
 Agents, on the other hand, are about more orchestration—API calls, aka function calls, decision-making, and deciding how the processing should unfold next.